Hiring Postdoctoral Research Fellow

 Term

-One year from date of hire, with possible extension up to two additional years, contingent upon performance and contribution to the center’s mission.
+One year from date of hire, with possible extension up to two additional years, contingent upon performance and contribution to the Center’s mission.

 Qualifications

-- Doctoral-level degree in public health, social sciences, or a related discipline
+- Doctoral-level degree in public health, social sciences, or a related discipline (must have successfully defended dissertation).

-- Expertise in measuring well-being and resilience
+- Expertise in measuring well-being and resilience.

 Contact Information